Akagi-kun/CMEP/README.md

 cmake .
 cmake --build . --target rungame --config <CONFIG>
 ```
-> (Note that although the configuration can be omitted here, it is not recommended as the default depends on build system used)
+> Note: that although the configuration can be omitted here, it is not recommended as the default depends on build system used

 #### Build an example